Roofing Brooklyn Logo

 Roof replacement typically generates noise levels between 85 and 140 decibels.
 This noise comes from various stages, including the removal of old materials and the installation of new ones.
 While it’s loud throughout the process, the most intense noise occurs during the removal phase due to heavy machinery and tools.

-Of course, the noise from commercial roofing systems varies depending on several factors, including the type of roofing materials used and the specific processes involved.
+Of course, the noise from roofing varies depending on several factors, including the type of roofing materials used and the specific processes involved.

 For example, replacing a commercial roof often involves loud machinery and equipment, such as pneumatic nail guns and air compressors, which can generate significant noise levels.
 But, we won’t go into the noise made when installing commercial roofing systems as this is less likely to be of concern to you.